Scaling Up Occupancy-centric Driving Scene Generation: Dataset and Method: Related Work

 \subsection{Semantic Occupancy Representation}

-Semantic occupancy has emerged as a key 3D representation for perception and generation \cite{cao2022monoscene,li2024bridging,huang2023tri,li2024hierarchical,zheng2023occworld,li2024time,wang2024occsora}.
+Semantic occupancy has emerged as a key 3D representation for perception and generation \cite{cao2022monoscene,li2024bridging,huang2023tri,li2024one,li2024hierarchical,zheng2023occworld,li2024time,wang2024occsora,li2025occscene,li2026hierarchical,yang2025orv}.
 Existing perception methods include MonoScene \cite{cao2022monoscene} and FB-Occ \cite{li2023fb} for monocular and BEV feature learning, TPVFormer \cite{huang2023tri} with tri-perspective views, and SurroundOcc \cite{wei2023surroundocc} for multi-view fusion.
-VPD \cite{li2024time} further applies diffusion models to occupancy prediction.
-For occupancy generation, SemCity \cite{lee2024semcity} uses triplane diffusion for static scenes, while PyramidOcc \cite{liu2023pyramid} employs pyramid discrete diffusion for large scales.
+VPD \cite{li2024time} further applies diffusion models to occupancy prediction. \re{While early methods often struggled with geometric information loss and semantic confusion in complex multi-object regions, recent methods have introduced cross-modal guidance to improve robustness. {For instance, SG-SSC~\cite{liu20252d} successfully addresses these ambiguities by employing a 2D semantic-guided fusion strategy combined with a volume-guided semantic predictor to enhance boundary precision in dense scenes.} {Furthermore, the rapid evolution of deep generative models has fundamentally transformed large-scale scene synthesis, as comprehensively reviewed in recent literature~\cite{wen20253d}.} Extending 3D generation to unbounded 4D urban environments introduces severe structural complexities. {To tackle this, CityDreamer4D~\cite{xie2025compositional} introduced a compositional paradigm that explicitly separates dynamic objects from static layouts using specialized neural fields.}} SemCity \cite{lee2024semcity} uses triplane diffusion for static scenes, while PyramidOcc \cite{liu2023pyramid} employs pyramid discrete diffusion for large scales.
 Temporal modeling is addressed by OccWorld \cite{zheng2023occworld} for forecasting and OccLlama \cite{wei2024occllama} with semantic reasoning, though methods like OccSora \cite{wang2024occsora} still trail ground-truth performance.
 Other notable works include occupancy anticipation \cite{ramakrishnan2020occupancy}, TRELLIS \cite{xiang2024structured} for flexible outputs, Drive-OccWorld \cite{yang2025driving} for vision-centric forecasting, and DynamicCity \cite{bian2025dynamiccity} with hexplane-based VAEs.
 A common limitation of the methods above is the neglect of spatiotemporal decoupling, hindering high-quality dynamic scene synthesis.
 Our approach overcomes this via a disentangled architecture and dedicated data filtering strategy, enabling high-fidelity 4D occupancy generation through separate spatial expansion and temporal forecasting.